-To take this class, you need to have a Digital SLR Camera.
-There are a few other cameras that will work, for instance a 4/3rds camera usually has the controls we want, but no point and shoots are allowed.
+To take this class, you need to have a Digital SLR or Mirrorless camera.
+There are a few other cameras that will work, for instance 4/3rds cameras usually have the controls we want, but no point and shoots are allowed.

-You need to be able to manually set the camera, shoot it in RAW and JPEG together, and make other changes that SLRs allow.
+You need to be able to manually set the cameras f/stop, ISO, and shutter speed, and shoot it in RAW, and make other changes that such cameras allow.
 You do not , though, need a lot of gear.
 If you are buying a camera for this class, I’d prefer you get a lower end Canon or Nikon SLR, and a fixed focus fast lens, like a 28mm f/1.8, and perhaps an attachable flash for your camera (same brand).
 The kit zooms that often come with the SLR kits will work, but they aren’t able to shoot in very low light, and zooming adds another variable to what we are trying to learn.
 Better to zoom with your feet for now.

-I will post all the assignments at the beginning of class, though each week a new assignment will be given out on a Thursday, with the photos due on the server on Tuesday.
+All of your assigments are in Canvas, and each week you have an assignment due at 10pm on Friday.
 You’ll be able to look ahead, though further assignment explanatory materials will be added each week.
 Attendance will be counted by your assignment being in on time.
 Please only ask for extensions with valid medical or travel excuses, and you need to do so before the assignment is due, not after.
 Else it won’t count.